 Sansom Park is a somewhat small city located in the state of Texas.
 With a population of 5,402 people and just one neighborhood, Sansom Park is the 356th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Sansom Park is generally considered to be a blue-collar town.
-40.30% of the Sansom Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sansom Park is a blue-collar town, with 40.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sansom Park is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Sansom Park who work in office and administrative support (14.04%), food service (10.19%), and maintenance occupations (6.92%).

-The citizens of Sansom Park have a very low rate of college education: just 7.68% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Sansom Park has a very low overall level of education: only 7.68% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Sansom Park in 2022 was $21,519, which is low income relative to Texas and the nation.
 This equates to an annual income of $86,076 for a family of four.
 However, Sansom Park contains both very wealthy and poor people as well.